jrecinos98/Minesweeper-Desktop/README.md

 How to Run
 ==========

-First set up your environment variables to connect to your postgrsql database then:

-* To run the GuiGame, use "ant mine".
-* To run the TextGame, use "ant textmine".
+To run GUI version from jar use:

+* java -jar Minesweeper.jar GUI

+To run Text version from jar use:

+* java -jar Minesweeper.jar Text

 ![Alt Text](https://media.giphy.com/media/5z24YknBcpkmlNqyEk/giphy.gif)